nedelec/cytosim-2017/tutorials/tutorial4.md

  * `growing_speed`, the base assembly rate in um/s (must be non-negative),
  * `shrinking_speed`, the base disassembly rate in um/s (must be non-positive),
  * `growing_force`, the characteristic force of polymerization in pN,
- * `castastrophe_rate`, the rate of stochastic switch from the assembly state to the disassembly state,
+ * `castastrophe_rate`, the transition rate from the assembly state to the disassembly state,
  * `rescue_rate`, the rate of stochastic switch from the disassembly state to the assembly state,
  * `min_length`, the length below which the filament stops shriking